 The returns you should look at are those in column Q1.
 They show the returns generated by first selecting the 20% best ERP5 companies and then sorting them by the ratios in the Secondary Factor column.

 732% over 12 years

-As you can see the ERP5 investment strategy is something that deserves your attention because as a stand-alone strategy it has performed substantially better, not only than the market, but also better than the Magic Formula investing strategy.
+As you can see the ERP5 investment strategy deserves your attention because as a stand-alone strategy it has performed substantially better, not only than the market, but also better than the Magic Formula investing strategy.

-PS To find ERP5 and Magic Formula investment ideas in the countries you invest in (for less than an inexpensive lunch for two) click here: Join today
+PS To find ERP5 and Magic Formula investment ideas in the countries you invest in (for less than an inexpensive lunch for two) click here: Sign up Now!

 PPS Why not sign up right now before it slips your mind?